metacoglab/lab_wiki/online_experiments.md

 # Hosting your task on Gorilla

-1. Make an account on Gorilla using your UCL email address Email PALS@gorilla.ucl.ac.uk to ask to be added to the institutional subscription (mention that you are a student/postdoc in the MetaLab supervised by Dr. Stephen Fleming)
+1. Make an account on Gorilla using your UCL email address Email PALS@gorilla.ucl.ac.uk to ask to be added to the institutional subscription (mention that you are a student/postdoc in the MetaLab supervised by Prof. Stephen Fleming)
 2. Request the number of participant tokens you are going to need for your study
 3. On the “recruitment” tab, select “Change Recruitment Policy” -> Recruitment Service -> Select relevant option (eg Prolific, SONA…).

 # Hosting your experiments on MindProbe